New Life Church (Colorado Springs, Colorado)

+New Life Church is a charismatic evangelical non-denominational multi-site megachurch based in Colorado Springs, Colorado, United States.

 History

 New Life Church was founded in 1984 by Ted Haggard.
 The church started under his leadership as an independent church meeting in his home.
 From these origins, the church grew through a succession of larger meeting spaces including strip mall office space and other non-traditional church locations.

+The initial sanctuary on the campus, now referred to as the "theater", seats 2,000 and was dedicated in 1990.
+It is used primarily for the New Life Friday Night congregation and New Life Kids on Sunday mornings.